-Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
+Our plan is designed to meet the needs of people who receive New York State Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for Medicare and full Medicaid Benefits.
+To be eligible for our plan you must be eligible for both Medicare and New York State Medicaid.

-Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within three month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+Please note: If you lose your eligibility for Medicaid, but can reasonably be expected to regain eligibility within six-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).